-Private business owners decide to sell their business for many reasons.
+Business owners decide to sell for many reasons.
 You may want to retire, gain financial liquidity for new opportunities, or pursue new synergies with a complimentary business.
 You may find your business growth exceeds manageability, or perhaps you want to take care of your family by de-risking your assets.

 Six essential steps